JulienRouse/aws-certifications/aws-ccp.md

 - _PCI DSS_ Payment Card Industry Data Security Standard - When you want to sell things online and you need to handle credit card information

 Full list: https://aws.amazon.com/compliance/programs/

+#### AWS Artifact

+_How do we prove AWS meets a compliance?_

+No cost, serlf-service portal for on-demand access to AWS comliance reports.